timescale/docs/_troubleshooting/cloud-singledb.md

 * Copy this comment at the top of every troubleshooting page -->

-Each Timescale service can have a single database.
-The database must be named `tsdb`.
-If you try to create an additional database you receive this error.
+Each Timescale service hosts a single database named `tsdb`.
+You see this error when you try to create an additional database in a service.
+If you need another database, [create a new service][create-service].

-If you need another database, you need to create a new service.
+[create-service]: /getting-started/:currentVersion:/services/#create-a-timescale-service